41 Setting up the management cluster #

 # - hostname: mgmt-cluster-node3

-section contains the list of Helm charts to be installed, the repositories to be used, and the version configuration for all of them.
+# type: serverThe helm section contains the list of Helm charts to be installed, the repositories to be used, and the version configuration for all of them.

-should be an IP address that is not used in the network and should not be part of the DHCP pool (in case we use DHCP).
-Also, when we use the apiVIP
+The apiVIP should be an IP address that is not used in the network and should not be part of the DHCP pool (in case we use DHCP).
+Also, when we use the apiVIP in a multi-node cluster, it is used to access the Kubernetes API server.

-is the name resolution to apiVIP
+The apiHost is the name resolution to apiVIP to be used by the RKE2 component.

-section contains the list of nodes to be used in the cluster.
+The nodes section contains the list of nodes to be used in the cluster.
 In this example, a single-node cluster is being used, but it can be extended to a multi-node cluster by adding more nodes to the list (by uncommenting the lines).

 The names of the nodes must be unique in the cluster.